anodyne/nova/README.md

 * updated the install controller to log any XML-RPC errors
 * updated the update controller to log any XML-RPC errors
 * updated the upgrade controller to log any XML-RPC errors
+* updated the install controller to take the xmlrpc extension not being loaded into account
+* updated the upgrade controller to take the xmlrpc extension not being loaded into account
+* updated the update controller to take the xmlrpc extension not being loaded into account
 * fixed errors in the upgrade process
 * fixed errors after upgrading on the characters management page
 * fixed errors after upgrading on the npc management page